-Axolotls can get quite large for a salamander, so at least a 15-20 gallon fish tank (aquarium) is recommended, although the tank doesn't have to be full of water (the water only needs to be just deeper than the full length of the axolotl).
+Axolotls can get quite large for a salamander, so at least a 15 to 20 gallon fish tank (aquarium) is recommended, although the tank doesn't have to be full of water (the water only needs to be just deeper than the full length of the axolotl).

 The tank should be kept in a cool room away from bright sunlight.
-The water temperature should be kept cool, between 57-68 degrees Fahrenheit (14-20 degrees Celsius), and never allowed to get above 75 degrees Fahrenheit (24 degrees Celsius).
-No special lighting is required for axolotls (unlike reptiles), and in fact, a place to get out of the light may be appreciated, such as a flower pot laid on its side or an aquarium type castle.
+The water temperature should be kept cool, between 57 and 68 degrees Fahrenheit (14 and 20 degrees Celsius), and never allowed to get above 75 F (24 C).
+No special lighting is required for axolotls (unlike reptiles), and in fact, a place to get out of the light may be appreciated, such as a flower pot laid on its side or an aquarium castle.

 If gravel is used on the bottom of the tank, it needs to be coarse gravel.
 Fine gravel might be ingested during feeding and cause an obstruction.
 Some owners opt to simply leave the bottom of the tank bare, although others believe this may stress the axolotls a bit since they can't get a foothold on the bottom of the tank without gravel.

-Juvenile axolotls can be cannibalistic towards each other, so they are best raised in separate enclosures.
+Juvenile axolotls can be cannibalistic toward each other, so they are best raised in separate enclosures.
 Adults can potentially be housed together but watch for cannibalistic tendencies.
-Of course, if a body part gets bitten off by a tank mate, an axolotl can regenerate it over time, but this should never be encouraged or allowed.
+If a body part gets bitten off by a tank mate, an axolotl can regenerate it over time, but this should never be encouraged or allowed.

 If you have a filter, safe cleaning would consist of using a siphon to vacuum the bottom of the tank, and a 20 percent water change should be done weekly.
 If you are not using a filter, you will have to do a 20 percent water change every day or every other day.
 Never do a full water change as this creates a situation where the water chemistry changes too drastically for your pet axolotl.